WedSan/Java-Advanced-FIAP/fiap-spring-rest-api-main/exemplos/springRestClient/Readme.md

 Project to show the call external API's through libraries, like OpenFeign, Rest Client and Rest Template

 ## Tasks
-  Do endpoint that get a random pokemon ✅
+  Endpoint that retrieves a random Pokémon. ✅